Prismik/prismik.github.io/content/projects/slash/index.md

 ![attack-notifies](images/attack-notifies.png)

-The different notifies are time sensitive.
+The notify events are time sensitive.
 Notably `ResetCombo` won't be reached if we trigger an attack after `SaveAttack`, progressing further in the chain of attacks.
 {.image-caption}

 ```cpp